Clematis akebioides: Habitat and ecology

 Clematis akebioides likes to reside in shrublands, grassy slopes, and along streams.
 They are usually found 1200 to 3600 meters from a stream.
-The plant has a Perennial life cycle(lasting or existing for long time).
+The plant has a perennial life cycle (lasting or existing for long time).
 It is collected in the Yunnan province where it can grow up to 10 to 15 feet in height.
 It has interactions with many species of bees.
-Mainly Bombus friseanus, Bombus richardsi and Bombus lucorum pollinates C. akebioides.
-The main pollinator being Bobus richardsi.
+Mainly Bombus friseanus, Bombus richardsi and Bombus lucorum pollinates C. akebioides, the main pollinator being Bobus richardsi.
 It is also pollinated by various species of butterflies.
 This species can tolerate partial shade and complete sunlight.
 It flowers mainly in late summer or early fall and during rainy seasons.

 Morphology

 The plant is greenish yellow in color, but it can sometimes be a tinged purple color.
 It has a bell-shaped flower with a diameter of roughly 2 inches.
 The petals of the flower are roughly 2.5 to 7 cm in diameter.
 The plant produces nectar at the base of the filament and has woody vines with shallow, grooved branches.
 These branches can be puberulous (hairy branches) or subglabrous (not hairy).
-The leaves of C. akebioides can have either 1 or 2 pinnates.
+The leaves of C. akebioides can have either 1 or 2 pinnae.
 It also has petioles that are 3 to 7.8 cm in size.
 Leaflet blades of Clematis akebioides can be ovate, elliptic or oblong in shape and are 1.2–4 cm by 0.6–3 cm in size, which can range from paper thin to herbaceous.
 The anthers of the plant dehisce from outer to inner.
 The pedicel of this species can be sparsely puberulous or subglabrous, style is 7–12 mm in size and is villous.
 The stamen can be 7–12 mm long and be oblong in shape.
 Both the stamen and ovaries are pubescent.

 Reproduction

-Clematis akebioides produces a yellow-orange flower which contain 4 sepals used to support the leaves.
-The sepals of Clematis akebioides is a narrow ovate to ovate-oblong shape.
+Clematis akebioides produces a yellow-orange flower which contains 4 sepals.
+The sepals of Clematis akebioides have a narrow ovate to ovate-oblong shape.
 It is roughly 1.6 cm in length and 0.6 cm in width.
 The stamen is roughly 7–12 mm long.
 C. akebioides is an autogamous plant, it self pollinates.
 The plant contains both the pistil and the stamen.
-The plant can change between self pollinating and facilitate pollinating on different linages.
+The plant can change between self pollinating and facilitate pollinating on different lineages.
 C. akebioides is also a protogynous plant, meaning the female reproductive organ matures before the male reproductive organ.
 In addition to self pollinating, C. akebioides also gets pollinated by bumblebees.
-By combining the both self pollination and bumblebee pollination, C. akebioides has a very high pollination success rate.
+By combining both self pollination and bumblebee pollination, C. akebioides has a very high pollination success rate.